 Chemical Biology students follow an interdisciplinary course of preparation not available in most departmental programs.
-All students take Chemical Biology 502 and 667, which discuss the structure, function and chemistry of biological macromolecules including proteins, nucleic acids and carbohydrates.
+All students take Chemistry 525 and Chemical Biology 502, which discuss the structure, function and chemistry of biological macromolecules including proteins, nucleic acids and carbohydrates.
 Topics include mechanistic enzymology, the interactions of proteins and small molecules with RNA and DNA, macromolecular folding, combinatorial methods including SELEX and gene shuffling, combinatorial organic synthesis, high throughput screening and chemical genetics.

 All students will also complete program coursework, where students are taught critical thinking and analysis through weekly discussion of the primary research literature.

 Based on individual interests, the remaining course requirements of the program can be fulfilled from a variety of chemistry, biochemistry or biology classes taught on campus.

 Hence, a major advantage of the Chemical Biology Program is that it allows students maximum flexibility in their training program.